Class Subcircuit

 snitchTunnel

-that spys on the value of the specified tunnel.Sadly, a recursive search is not currently supported, but it could be added within the next 10-15 years — watch this space!
+Add anOutputPinthat spys on the value of the specified tunnel.Sadly, a recursive search is not currently supported, but it could be added within the next 10-15 years — watch this space!

 For the sake of students' stress levels,

-is normalized as described forlookupSubcircuit(CircuitSim,String)
+pinLabelis normalized as described forlookupSubcircuit(CircuitSim,String)before lookup.- Parameters:

-- how many bits the tunnel found should have- Returns:
+label- the label of the tunnel.
+Must not benullwantBits- how many bits the tunnel found should have- Returns:

 - an

-wrapping an Pin component attached to the specified tunnel - Throws:
+OutputPinwrapping an Pin component attached to the specified tunnel - Throws:

 -